 Jobs announced in Cork in 2018

-Cork is a wonderful place to raise a family, with a wide range of amenities available in both the city and county.
-Cork has a large number of educational facilities, with numerous primary and secondary schools and multiple third level institutions, including University College Cork and Cork Institute of Technology.
+Most noteworthy, Cork is a wonderful place to raise a family, with a wide range of amenities available in both the city and county.
+The county has a large number of educational facilities, numerous primary and secondary schools and multiple third level institutions, including University College Cork and Cork Institute of Technology.
 There is a very proud sporting tradition in Cork with Cork City Football Club, Munster Rugby and numerous GAA teams representing the region.
-Cork also boasts sporting icons such as soccer player Roy Keane and Irish Track & Field Athlete Sonia O’Sullivan as local sporting heroes.
+Also, Cork boasts sporting icons such as soccer player Roy Keane and Irish Track & Field Athlete Sonia O’Sullivan as local sporting heroes.
 There are many fun family attractions available in Cork, including Blarney Castle, Mizen Head, Fota Wildlife Park, and the annual Glow Cork Christmas Markets – just to name a few!

 Area of Interest – Kinsale

 Cork was voted the “Capital of Culture” and it is easy to see why – home to such events as the annual Cork Jazz Festival and Culture Night.
-Cork has a bustling theatre scene with Cork Opera House and the Everyman Palace – there’s always something to entertain you!
+The city has a bustling theatre scene with Cork Opera House and The Everyman Theatre – there’s always something to entertain you!
 From music to sports, nature, historical walks, culture and entertainment – Cork will have something to please everyone.
-We have many local wonderful cafés, shops and restaurants, and these continue to grow every year.
-Cork boasts literary and entertainment greats as natives, such as Frank O’Connor, Graham Norton and Cillian Murphy.
-Corkonians warmly welcome tourists from all over the world who visit Ireland’s largest county for its beautiful beaches, legendary food and lively culture.
+It has many local wonderful cafés, shops and restaurants, and these continue to grow every year.
+The county boasts literary and entertainment greats as natives, such as Frank O’Connor, Graham Norton and Cillian Murphy.
+Here Corkonians warmly welcome tourists from all over the world who visit Ireland’s largest county for its beautiful beaches, legendary food and lively culture.

 Meet Others Who Have Made the Move